 However, the more I read through these stories in Dutch and compare them against the English, the more I started to wonder whether this approach of translated personal stories verbatim is really going to engage the Dutch audience.

 It raises a question of whether authentic can really be translated or if it should be made relevant…

-The challenge in translating anything “authentic”
+The challenge in translating anything “authentic” in patient education

 The article to the right is a representative example of most of the Dutch articles that are on the site, where the Dutch is an exact line-for-line translation of the English story.
 The translation does a good job of staying true to the original story and personal experience of the writer, while adequately conveying the same conversational tone in Dutch.
 Kudos to their team for putting effort into the translation.

 The writer in this paragraph touches on a few universal themes that translate well.
 Take the paragraph about fish; plenty of people hate eating fish and struggle with adding fish to their regular diet.
 So the tactics presented will probably work out well.
 I can relate.

 What distances me in the Dutch version is the often literal translation I encountered and the lack of any local relevance in these stories.
 For instance, non-oily fish is referred to as lean (magere) fish, not non-olie as they have translated (example of literal translation).
 I found another Dutch site that localized information from a Harvard study by adding “herring” as an example of an Omega 3 rich fish.
 I would argue that it is almost impossible for a Dutch writer to write about adding fish into their diet without talking about our beloved herring.
 These are minor details, but after reading a couple of stories this became somewhat annoying.
 It also makes me wonder if it is worth my time to check in to see if any of the stories will address anything specific about the Dutch lifestyle.
 I would wonder if there are any challenges in continuing to bike to work, what effect our crazy climate has on my condition, what are good local food hacks, what local events are available, the role of government and local healthcare… etc.